Rules and Process for Obtaining and Fighting a VPO

 Emergency Temporary Ex-parte Order

-Victims may seek an emergency temporary ex-parte order when the courthouse is closed, if the Petitioner is the victim of domestic violence, stalking, harassment, rape, forcible sodomy, a sex offense, kidnapping or assault and battery with a deadly weapon, or a family member of a murder victim.
+Victims may seek an emergency temporary ex-parte order when the courthouse is closed if the Petitioner is the victim of domestic violence, stalking, harassment, rape, forcible sodomy, a sex offense, kidnapping or assault and battery with a deadly weapon, or a family member of a murder victim.

 The procedures and rules for emergency temporary ex-parte protective orders are governed by Oklahoma Statute Title 22 Section 40.3.
 In order to initiate the process a victim must contact law enforcement or police and present information to support the basis for the emergency ex-parte temporary victim protective order.
 Law enforcement officers have access to county judges to seek permission to grant these types of protective orders when courthouses are closed; however, the emergency order wil only be valid until a hearing before a judge, which must occur within 14 days of issuance of the emergency temporary order.